Pante/elementary/README.md

 _"If I have seen further that others, it is by standing on the shoulder of giants"_

-This library is heavily inspired by Google's [compile-testing](https://github.com/google/compile-testing).
+This project is heavily inspired by Google's own [compile-testing](https://github.com/google/compile-testing) project.

 #### Maven Repository
 ```XML